medavox/articles/2020 Guide to Munhan.md

 (This is with a non-rhotic accent of English btw.
 For American English speakers, these 3 vowels are often the same sound.)

-Longer vowels are written by doubling them
+Longer vowels are written by doubling them:

 [example images:]